 After you have accepted your award, you should determine your direct costs to attend NDSU and whether you have enough aid to cover those costs by completing the Budget Calculator Worksheet.
 This helpful tool has direct links to detailed tuition and fees, housing costs, as well as other costs associated with attendance.

 Note: Your Financial Aid will NOT be processed until you have accepted your Award Notice (except for grants, scholarships and waivers).

-If federal financial aid does not cover all of your costs to attend NDSU, you may want to consider borrowing an alternative loan.
-Alternative loans are non-federal, interest-bearing loans through private lenders.
+If federal financial aid does not cover all of your costs to attend NDSU, you may want to consider borrowing an private student loan.
+Private student loans are non-federal, interest-bearing loans through private lenders.
 Approval is not guaranteed and the student usually requires a co-signer with good credit.
-There are a variety of alternative loans available and it's up to the student and co- signer to choose the one that is right for them.
+There are a variety of private student loans available and it's up to the student and co- signer to choose the one that is right for them.

-FASTChoice an online comparison tool customized for NDSU and designed to assist you in choosing the alternative loan that best meets your needs.
+FASTChoice an online comparison tool customized for NDSU and designed to assist you in choosing the private student loan that best meets your needs.
 Please keep in mind that not all lenders are listed on FASTChoice.
-More information on alternative loans and to access the FASTChoice.
+More information on private student loans and to access the FASTChoice.